RATFIVE/MoinCC-AI4metabolomics/workfile.md

 ### about the data

 - What are the audiofiles?
+  --> The Raw Files
   --> files how data is returned from MRS,before Fourier transformation; contains more information
   --> maybe interesting
 ---
 - what is the goal of the project? --> identificatuion and quantification(via integral)? --> identification just via range of peaks?
 -->  identification of peaks and intergral, time series, show timeline of metabolites present
 --> some metabolites create several peaks with different heights (hopefully in fatima's manuscript)
 -->  ideally also visual output with marked peaks
+--> Integral Diagrams of the Kinematics of the Peaks (up or down)

 - physical reason for measurement, e.g. resonance frequency/ is identification peak dependent(or =) on reference frequency? (is reference frequency = exciting frequency)
   --> ???
 D4 classical refrence frequency for deuterium spectra, They used heavy water??